 Where you have areas that you don’t regularly plant annuals every year, that would be a place to use just rock mulch or gravel as mulch to reduce maintenance and make that fall/spring cleanup a lot easier!

 In other places where you want to enrich the soil whilst making it easy to add new plants for bedding etc., you could use bark or wood chips, for instance, which will also still help lessen weed growth as well.

 Using Rocks for Your Landscaping Project

-There are many different types of stone mulch you can use including river rock from river beds, crushed gravel, red lava rock, and many others.
+There are many types of rock mulch you can use : river rock from river beds, crushed gravel, red lava rock, and many others.
 Usually, we refer to these coverings as decorative gravel or landscaping rock.

 Natural stone can age and become weathered which may be a good thing for some varieties of rock mulch if you like that look, but if you want to restore the color then a quick session with a power washer will be enough.

 Be careful when cleaning smaller stones so that you don’t wash them away!
 Use a lower setting on your washer rather than full blast.

 Clearing the leaves from rock mulch in the fall or doing some spring-cleaning after a long winter is made a lot easier too as you can just use a powered leaf blower to blow out plant debris, leaves, grass cuttings etc. (again, beware with smaller sized gravel mulches though that you don’t dislodge them).

 Of course, another feature of rock mulch, which is both a pro and a con depending on what you want, is that landscaping gravel will never deteriorate or break down after its initial installation.

 As we mentioned above, we would not recommend you add rock mulch as a covering on your planting beds where you are often planting annuals and bedding plants as rocks can be difficult to dig out.